FACEBOOK TWITTER INSTAGRAM YOUTUBE PINTEREST PINTEREST

 10

 Despite having the word "Roleplaying" in the title, Stray Gods: The Roleplaying Musical () is in fact more of a consequence-driven adventure.
 On the verge of dropping out of university, Grace finds herself embroiled in a murder.
 Not any murder, but that of the Greek god Calliope, the last muse.
 And she's the prime suspect.
-Rules apparently state that she is to take on the role - and musical powers - of the deceased but the rest of the pantheon would rather she be hanged for murder than join them on Mount Olympus.
+Rules apparently state that she is to take on the role - and magical musical powers - of the deceased but the rest of the pantheon would rather she be hanged for murder than join them on Mount Olympus.
 Completely batty in the best possible way with some stunning musical numbers that shift many ways depending on your choices, it's an entertaining ride from start to finish.

 9

 In the same vein as Little Nightmares, Bramble: The Mountain King () is a linear cinematic platformer with a great art style and some seriously unnerving set pieces.
 You play as little Olle who has been transported to a fantastical forest world in search of his runaway elder sister.
 What follows isn't quite as pleasant as the magical gnomes and fairies you encounter in the early moments.
-Fearsome trolls, evil witches and all kinds of devilish fey of Scandinavian legend turn the idyllic place into pure nightmare fuel.
+Fearsome trolls, evil witches and all kinds of devilish fey of Scandinavian legend turn the idyllic forest into pure nightmare fuel.
 It does drag a little in the latter half, but with some entertainingly challenging boss battles and a some stunningly realised graphics, Bramble isn't one to miss.

 8

-It's funny to think the Bethesda's self-published massive RPG wasn't their best game to release this past year.
+It's funny to think that Bethesda's self-published massive RPG wasn't their best game to release this past year.
 That honour goes to Tango Gameworks' Hi-Fi Rush () which they put out back in January.
 I played it when I got myself a few months of PC GamePass and it turned out to be the best thing I played on it.
 In a dystopian future, rock-star wannabe Chai somehow gets his MP3 player infused into his body.
 This cybernetic enhancement gives him the beat, seeing rhythm in everything around him.
 It's a handy way to defeat robots with his club-like guitar and topple the evil corporation that's governing the city with an iron fist.
 Gameplay-wise, it turns this highly entertaining brawler into an incredibly satisfying rhythm-based combo-fest.
 I got GamePass for the Monkey Island addon to Sea of Thieves.
 I kept it longer than intended for this.

 7

 With Super Mario RPG, the UK finally gets a physical version of their classic SquareSoft team up.
-Previously, the SNES game only saw an appearance on the Virtual Console, but for me its absence on our shores was one of the reasons why I got into emulation as a teen in the early 2000s.
+Previously, the SNES game only saw an appearance on the Wii's Virtual Console, but for me its absence on our shores was one of the reasons why I got into emulation as a teen in the late 90s.
 Other than the graphics, nothing too drastic has changed on its transition to the Switch.
 The same story plays out just as it did, and the isometric playfield remains as immovably static as it ever was (a disappointment in my view).
 What it does add is a save system that automatically saves whenever you enter a new screen, making those save pads redundant.
 It also adds Chrono Trigger-style team attacks in battle which makes them way easier than before.
-Mario RPG as always an easy game, but it was never less than captivating being one of the first instances to give personality to the characters of the Mushroom Kingdom.
+Mario RPG as always an easy game, but it was never less than captivating being one of the first instances to give real personality to the characters of the Mushroom Kingdom.
 Nothing has has been diminished here, and even though I don't think there's enough new to warrant the full price tag, I'm super happy to have Super Mario RPG on my Switch.

 6